 In the summer of 2008, we launched a new six-week introductory course on integrative East-West medicine, “Introduction to Integrative East-West Medicine.”
 The goals of the course are to familiarize students with the U.S. healthcare system and the current healthcare crisis and to introduce students to integrative healthcare and forms of complementary and alternative medicine, particularly Traditional Chinese Medicine.
 Students learned about concepts underlying different forms of medicine, the integrative model as practiced at the Center, and how to apply these concepts to their own well-being.

 Since 2008, more than 100 students have enrolled.
-Students have come not only the undergraduate and graduate population form University of California campuses but also from other universities in the U.S. as well as from Netherlands, China, Mexico, Japan, Korea, and Singapore.
+Students have come not only the undergraduate and graduate population form University of California campuses but also from other universities in the U.S. as well as from Australia, China, Japan, Korea, Mexico, Netherlands and Singapore.